7 Things to Remember When Choosing Survey Incentives

 2. Incentive Type

-Lottery style incentives typically have a higher monetary value than those given to all respondents, with iPads being a very popular choice recently.
-This method is effective in increasing response rates, but because the incentive has a higher monetary value it can sometimes appear as a bribe.
+Lottery-style incentives generally have a higher monetary value than those given to all respondents.
+Recently, iPads have become a popular choice for these types of incentives.
+This method is effective for increasing response rates.
+However, since the incentive has a higher monetary value, it can sometimes come across as a bribe.

 Clear messaging about the lottery is vital with these kinds of incentives.
 You want to be clear that everybody doesn’t get an iPad, just the chance to win one.
 This can also help cut down on the appearance of paying for responses.